npatrick04/pushbackstreams/README.txt

 It was apparently inspired by: http://www.sbcl.org/manual/Output-prefixing-character-stream.html#Output-prefixing-character-stream

-I'm using it my update to the Jpegmeta library.
+I'm using it in my update to the Jpegmeta library.